 The stadium was a colossal

-Monster swallowing the crowd
+Monster swallowing the crowd in one.

 Then the commentator shouted